mattbrepo/LoadedCoinKellyCriterion/README.md

 ![Strategy Money](/images/strategy_money.jpg)

-The red line is set to the initial 25$.
-Both _Strategy 1_ and _Strategy 2_ are a complete failures since the final amount is more often than not less the initial 25$.
+The red line is set to the initial $25.
+Both _Strategy 1_ and _Strategy 2_ are complete failures since the final amount is more often than not less the initial $25.
 However, _Strategy 2_ has by far the highest win recorded:

 ```r
 > data_bp